AVH-1/COMP1210_2018/README.md

 # COMP1210_2018
-All code in this project just for reference.
+All code in this project just for study.

 **Do not plagiarism**